-Find Episerver Find
+Episerver Find

-Episerver Find is part of the .
+Note: Episerver Find is part of the Episerver Digital Experience platform.
 It requires a specific installation and license, contact your system administrator to find out more.
-See for technical information.
+See Episerver World for technical information.

 Most site visitors abandon a website if they cannot quickly find what they are looking for.
 With increasing information volumes, menu navigation is no longer sufficient, so search becomes critical for locating information.
 Episerver Find adds powerful search functionality to websites.
 Search encompasses internet search engines (like Bing) and a website's search function.